 If you have any questions about how KSSB can support the implementation of the expanded core curriculum through ESY, use this link to view the KSSB extended school year options or contact Aundrayah Shermer for questions.

-A Teacher of students who have a Visual Impairment is most likely employed as an itinerant teacher.
+A Teacher of Students with a Visual Impairment is most likely employed as an itinerant teacher.
 The Itinerant teacher does not stay in one building or follow a typical schedule with classes, prep-time, team collaboration, lunch, and duties.
 The schedule includes specialized instruction, assessment, drive time, assistive technology, converting instructional materials into accessible formats, collaboration with team members, interpreting eye reports, etc. As a result, there are often questions about what constitutes an appropriate caseload.

 Resources – Caseload Analysis: